maleeper/Hackathon2Team1Project-Health-Insurance-Analysis/README.md

 ## Dataset Content
 * This dataset captures details on personal attributes such as age, gender, BMI, family size and smoking habits as well as geographic factors and their influence on medical insurance charges.
-It can be used to analyze how these attributes affect medical insurance costs and for building predictive models to estimate healthcare expenses.
+It can be used to analyze how these attributes impact medical insurance costs and to build predictive models to estimate healthcare expenses.

 ## Business Requirements
 The business requires a predictive model to estimate insurance charges based on customer demographics (age, sex, region) and lifestyle factors (smoker).
-Since categorical variables cannot be directly used by most models, they must be transformed into numerical format using one-hot encoding.
+Since categorical variables cannot be directly used by most models, they must be transformed into a numerical format using one-hot encoding.
 Additionally, visualizations of the encoded features are required to understand category distributions and their impact on charges, enabling data-driven decisions in pricing strategy, risk assessment, and market targeting.

 * Customer Segmentation

-    * Distribution plot shows how customers are spread across sex, smoker, region.
+    * The distribution plot shows how customers are spread across sex, smoker, and region.

-    * Helps insurers identify under/over-represented groups.
+    * Helps insurers identify under-/over-represented groups.

 * Risk Assessment